ybayle/awesome-deep-learning-music/README.md

 ## How To Contribute

+1. Adding/Updating information
 	1. Fork the repo.
 	2. Add one line per article in [dl4m.tsv](dl4m.tsv) with every column correctly filled.
 	3. Submit your pull request and that's it!
 (Note: the table in the ReadMe is automatically generated thanks to a python script.)
+2. Visualisation
+	1. Please submit your idea for new visualisation of the data
+	2. I am looking for a way to display relations between articles automatically like a mindmap.
+Tell me if you know anything able to handle that.

 ## FAQ